 - Film & Television

 - Writers Entertainment Law

 Perusing a minor in theatre is the next best means to getting connected to the life of the Department of Theatre and its production season.
-Students have opportunities to expand their theatre knowledge with courses such as Diverse American Drama and Play Analysis.
+You have opportunities to expand your theatre knowledge with courses such as Diverse American Drama and Play Analysis.

 For minor requirements, please visit the Office of Registrar.

 Scholarships are available for prospective freshmen, transfer students, current students and continuing students through the University, College of Arts and Sciences, and respective Departments.

 When you complete the OSU admission application, you are automatically considered for the University Level scholarships.

 Students are eligible for College Level scholarships within the College of Arts and Sciences after completing 12 hours at OSU.
 Some exceptions may apply.
 See specific scholarships for criteria.

 The Theatre Department offers Departmental Level scholarships for eligible students.

 121 Seretean Center for Performing Arts